 Electricity is an essential service, used by everyone, every day.
 At Endeavour Energy we are serious about keeping our electricity network safe and reliable.
 But electricity still has the potential to cause serious injury if we do not understand how to identify and respond to electrical problems.
 Through encouraging electrical safety awareness amongst primary school students, we are making a real effort in creating safer communities.

+2021 marks our thirteenth year of participation in Electricity Safety Week, an initiative with Ausgrid, Essential Energy and the NSW Department of Education.
 For the past five years we have maintained a school participation rate of 94% or above in Electricity Safety Week, across the Endeavour Energy network.

 The effectiveness of this community initiative is greatly dependent on the support shown by our hard-working teachers and schools.
 We are always grateful for their dedication and for their commitment to quality education, particularly during what has been a challenging year.